cosmos/relayer/docs/goz-phase-1-scoring.md

   |> count(column: "_value")
 ```

-You can see the results of this analysis in [`goz-phase-1-scoring.csv`](./goz-phase-1-scoring.csv).
-The units in the score are expressed in (number of blocks)/100 a client ID maintained by the team (determined by the client's chain-id matching with their registration data in goz-roster.csv) was w/in the 90m update period.
+You can see the results of this analysis in [`goz-phase-1-scoring.csv`](./goz-phase-1-scoring.csv). `blocksUpdated` is the nubmer of blocks during the scoring period (`start: 2020-05-06T07:00:00Z, stop: 2020-05-10T19:00:00Z, duration:179h`) during which a team kept the specified client updated.
+We chose the longest updated client for each team.
+The `timeUpdated` shows the amount of time that the client was kept updated for based on `5.6s` blocks.